Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

-We will describe salient features of the LN, $\mathcal E(A_1,A_2)$, and MI, $I(A_1,A_2)=S(A_1)+S(A_2)-S(A_1\cup A_2)$, in a large class of isotropic states, including incompressible quantum Hall groundstates.
+in a large class of isotropic states, including incompressible quantum Hall groundstates.
 Our general results apply equally well to the fermionic definition of the LN $\mathcal E$, Eq.~(\ref{eq:negPR2}), and to the bosonic one $\mathcal E_b$, Eq.~(\ref{eq:LNB}).
-We compare the LN and MI with a simpler quantity: the mutual fluctuations
+We compare the LN and MI with a simpler quantity: the mutual fluctuations or variance, \red{which is defined analogously to the MI:}

-where $\mathcal F(A_1)$ gives the bipartite fluctuations or variance of the charge in region $A_1$.
-For simplicity, we shall also assume that the system has a non-degenerate groundstate, which holds for topologically ordered quantum Hall states on the plane or sphere.
-The reason is that we want to avoid a superposition of degenerate groundstates, which can lead to a non-zero MI for widely separated regions $A_1$ and $A_2$.\cite{Qi} This being said, even when the state is in a superposition of degenerate groundstates on the torus, say, most of our conclusions are readily adapted since we focus on geometric properties.